 Internal and External Characteristics

-- (b) There is voltage drop across armature resistance (= IRa = IR).
+- (b) There is a voltage drop across armature resistance (= IRa = IR).

 Due to these reasons, the external characteristic is a drooping curve [curve 3 in Fig (ii)].
 Note that in the absence of armature reaction and armature drop, the generated e.m.f. would have been E (Curve 1).

-The separately excited dc generators has a decided advantage over the self excited generators - it operates in a stable condition with any field excitation.
+The separately excited dc generators have a decided advantage over the self-excited generators – it operates in a stable condition with any field excitation.
 Thus a wide range of output voltage may be obtained.
-The main disadvantage of a separately excited generator lies in the inconvenience and expense of providing the separate excitation source.
-For this reason, the use of this type of generator is limited to experimental and testing laboratories where such a source is available and a wide variation of output voltage is desirable.